borntofrappe/Practice-Front-End-Web-Development/Scroll Event Images and Text/README.md

   });
   ```

   In this block of code compute the distance of each image from their position to the top of the page.
-If the distance obtained in point 2 (which changes) surpasses the computed value, add the class of .image-scroll, which allows for the transition to occur.
+If the distance obtained in point 2 (which changes) surpasses the computed value, add the class of `.image-scroll`, which allows for the transition to occur.

   ```JS
   images.forEach(function(image) {